shaily99/scripts/llm_inference/README.md

 Code example to run async inference: [llm_inference/query_vllm.py](https://github.com/shaily99/scripts/blob/195abe1b68153010cb6c44bed85b67c972b3e49f/llm_querying/query_vllm.py)

+### Compute / RPM Configurations

+Typically depends on size of model.
+The RPM rate is trial and error, and depends on the number of output tokens generated per prompt and also number of prompt tokens.
+Some configurations that have worked for me in the past:

+1. Llama 2/3 8/13 B: one A6000 (46G vRAM) to host; rpm = 300 for 100 tokens and 5 responses per prompt, 10-15 input tokens
+2. Llama 70B: haven't tried properly, but needs multi-GPU hosting.
+3. Gemma 2B: one A5000 (24G vRAM), RPM = 50-100 (dont remember), 10-15 input tokens, 1000 output tokens and 5 responses per prompt.
+4. Gemma 7B: one A100_80G (80G vRAM), RPM = 50, with 1000 output tokens and 5 responses per prompt with 10-15 input tokens.
+Note: Gemma’s repo says that 7B should work with 24G+ vRAM but it failed on A6000 for me for anything more than 5 RPM

 ### Information sources
 - [A random blog I found on reddit](https://ploomber.io/blog/vllm-deploy/)
 - [Sotopia repo](https://github.com/sotopia-lab/sotopia-pi/tree/main/llm_deploy#deploy-models-on-babel-via-vllm-api-server)

 ### Pros:
 1. Pretty fast